My Medicine Of Choice: My Self Love Prescription

 Release: Stop trying to constantly control.
 Release the reins and soften the self-control.
 With that comes joy, moments you’d never expect and shitload more FUN!

-Trust: Start trusting that your body + spirit asks for what it needs.
+Trust: Start trusting that your body and spirit asks for what it needs.
 Tune in, slow down and listen.

 Uncover: Take the time to work out what you want and need.
 Without judgement, expectation or the need to people please (I see you!)
 Figure out your core values and live by them.